breinbaas/GEOLib/README.rst

 * Get the surface of the geometry

-You can easily get the points that define the surface of the geometry as a list of x,z tuples using the following code;
+You can easily get the points that define the surface of the geometry or the points that define the ditch as a list of x,z tuples using the following code;

 .. code-block:: python

     dm = DStabilityModel()
     ...
     dm.surface
+    dm.ditch_points

 * Get the z coordinate(s) at a given x coordinate